medusajs/medusa/docs/content/advanced/backend/plugins/overview.md

 Developers can use plugins to take advantage of this abstraction, flexibility, and extendibility.
 Plugins allow developers to implement custom features or integrate third-party services into Medusa.

-For example, if you want to use Stripe as a payment provider in your store, then you can install the Stripe plugin on your server and use it.
+For example, if you want to use Stripe as a payment provider in your store, then you can install the Stripe plugin on your backend and use it.

 An alternative approach is developing a custom way of handling payment on your ecommerce store.
 Both approaches are achievable by either creating a plugin or using an existing plugin.

-Plugins run within the same process as the core Medusa server eliminating the need for extra server capacity, infrastructure, and maintenance.
+Plugins run within the same process as the core Medusa backend eliminating the need for extra backend capacity, infrastructure, and maintenance.
 As a result, plugins can use all other services as dependencies and access the database.

 ---